andyholmes/gnome-shell-extension-mconnect/README.md

 # gnome-shell-extension-mconnect
+mconnect is a KDE Connect protocol implementation in Vala/C

-MConnect integration for Gnome Shell
+This extension (will) provides integration for mconnect into Gnome Shell.